melvinsh/laravel-quickstart/readme.md

 ## Laravel Quickstart
 This is a standard laravel project but I added, changed, and removed some things and created example controllers, models, views, routes, migrations, seeds and binaries to get started more quickly with your Laravel project.

-Please submit issues if you find them but have a look at `todo.md` first.
-Thanks!
+Please submit issues if you find them, but have a look at `todo.md` first.
+Screenshots are [below](#Screenies)!

 ### Getting started
 ```